HenriquePitta/ctf-writeups/README.md

 ## About

 Cybersecurity Engineer with 3+ years of experience in defense and critical infrastructure environments, transitioning into Penetration Testing with a focus on infrastructure/Active Directory and web application security.
 Strong foundation in vulnerability management, malware analysis, and system hardening (DISA STIG) provides a defender's perspective on attack surfaces and exploitation paths.
 Hands-on experience with Windows PKI/AD Certificate Services, Palo Alto firewall management, and VMware infrastructure.
-NATO project exposure.

 ## Writeup Index